The Treasure of May Hill

 Birnbeck Pier

-A suite for orchestra, telling the story of the old pier at Weston-super-Mare, its heyday, decline, disaster and rebirth:
+A suite for orchestra, telling the story of the old pier at Weston-super-Mare, its heyday, decline, disaster and rebirth.
+The pier is a couple of hours drive from my home and I have visited several times, and always am captivated by the atmosphere that emanates from this crumbling but once vibrant site:

 Dead Cat Bounce